 6. Condensate Drainage

-If you have a furnace that vents out the side of the house, assess the situation to see if anything could be blocking the intake or exhaust.
-Confirm the space is clear of leaves, animal nests, or snow/ice.
+If your furnace vents out the side of the house, assess the situation to see if anything could be blocking the intake or exhaust.
+Make sure the space doesn’t have leaves, animal nests, or snow/ice.

 What Should You Expect After a Furnace Tune-Up?
 Improved Function

 Your heating and air conditioning system naturally loses energy efficiency over time.
 This loss of efficiency is due to many factors, including dust and dirt, natural wear and tear, and buildup in drains or on burners.
-Keeping your heating system maintained with regular professional tune-ups can help to reduce these factors.
-During your tune-up, your maintenance technician will clean and check over your heating equipment, identifying areas of wear and tear.
+Keeping your heating system maintained with regular professional tune-ups can virtually eliminate these factors.
+During your tune-up, your HVAC technician will clean and check over your heating equipment, identifying areas of corrosion.
 They can identify failing parts in need of replacement before they become a serious problem.
-A tune-up alone may instantly improve energy efficiency by up to 30%.
-You’ll also enjoy cleaner air and a cleaner residence because your HVAC system will be distributing clean air through a clean air filter.
-Perhaps one of the greatest benefits you’ll enjoy following a fall furnace or AC tune-up is decreased utility bills.
-A neglected HVAC system must work much harder to heat and cool your home, while a furnace or air conditioner that has been finely tuned can take less energy to maintain indoor comfort.
-Because your heating system will function more efficiently, it will deliver superior heating at lower cost than you otherwise may have had through the winter season.
+A tune-up alone could instantly improve energy efficiency by up to 30%.
+You’ll also enjoy cleaner air and a cleaner residence because your HVAC unit will be distributing clean air through a clean air filter.
+Perhaps one of the best benefits you’ll enjoy following a fall furnace or AC tune-up is lower utility bills.
+A neglected HVAC system must work overtime to heat and cool your home, while a furnace or air conditioner that has been finely tuned can take less energy to maintain indoor comfort.
+Because your heating system functions more efficiently, it will deliver superior heating at lower cost than you otherwise may have had through the winter season.
 A Longer-Lasting HVAC System

 Your HVAC system is an important appliance with a limited lifetime.
 Depending on use, with proper maintenance you can expect your furnace and air conditioner